jaX10bt/TDD-Playwright/README.md

 #  Playwright testing
-This project is built to test GUI functionality of buerokratt chat widget
+This project is built to test GUI functionality of buerokratt admin panel

 ## Description:
 Current project help to test Buerokratt chat Widget GUI.